environ-developers/Environ/Doc/style-guide.md

 # Imports

-- explicit imports ONLY (DO NOT rely on nested imports!!!)
+- unless importing a class, use explicit imports (DO NOT rely on nested imports!!!)
 - grouped at the top of the module, !-separated into subgroups (in order):
   - utils imports
   - FFTs imports